 These systems will be a part of a bigger reform measure, the Register of Human Resources Development (HRD).
 It will be a fundamental public registry which also includes data from REGOS, Ministry responsible for social policy on beneficiaries of social benefits and the basic unit of data collection is based on an individual OIB (individual ID number).
 The main purpose of HRD is to monitor individuals during the lifetime of the first entry in preschool until retirement where the record all changes in activity status: in training, inactive, employed or unemployed.
-The records will serve as a basis for analysing the effect of policy, planning and analysis of the situation on the labour market, educational planning, recognition of marginalised groups in the labour market in need of support through active policy measures, the longitudinal study, tracking the employability of individuals with certain qualifications, identification features NEET's, etc., HRD will be subject to very strict security systems to protect individual data as defined by the public registers and other statutory provisions.
+The records will serve as a basis for analysing the effect of policy, planning and analysis of the situation on the labour market, educational planning, recognition of marginalised groups in the labour market in need of support through active policy measures, the longitudinal study, tracking the employability of

-8vii - Modernisation of labour market institutions, such as public and private employment services, and improving the matching of labour market needs, including through actions that enhance transnational labour mobility as well as through mobility schemes and better cooperation between institutions and relevant stakeholders
+Investment priority8vii - Modernisation of labour market institutions, such as public and private employment services, and improving the matching of labour market needs, including through actions that enhance transnational labour mobility as well as through mobility schemes and better cooperation between institutions and relevant stakeholdersindividualswith certain qualifications, identification features NEET's, etc., HRD will be subject to very strict security systems to protect individual data as defined by the public registers and other statutory provisions.